mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 ### Do we make more devices in-house?

-A few things we need to build devices are things that we can't buy quickly.

-The hardest one is Raspberry Pi devices.
-We're down to zero because we've built every Raspberry Pi we have into a device and shipped it to the warehouse for fulfillment.
+We could stretch out our inventory longer if we manufactured more devices in-house rather than waiting to transition to our manufacturing vendor.
+It's definitely something we could do, as we've been manufacturing TinyPilots in-house for years, but there are complications with starting up our manufacturing pipeline again.

+The hardest problem is that there's still a shortage of Raspberry Pis, and all the Pis that TinyPilot owns are with our manufacturer.

-We have an upcoming delivery schedules, so we could re-route a shipment from Raspberry Pi to our US address.
-That's not very appealing because it was a lot of work to get the Raspberry Pi Foundation set up to ship to Vietnam and have all the customs forms in place, so asking them to change an order has the potential to create other issues.
-It also means we have to order in multiples of 150 Pis, as that's the box that Raspberry Pi ships.
+We have an upcoming delivery scheduled, so we could re-route a shipment from Raspberry Pi to our US address.
+That's not very appealing because it was a lot of work to get the Raspberry Pi Foundation update our shipping address to Vietnam and have all the customs forms in place, so asking them to change an order has the potential to create other issues.
+It also means we have to order in multiples of 150 Pis, as that's size of the box that Raspberry Pi ships in.

 We own the Raspberry Pi devices waiting to be built into Voyager 2a devices at the factory in Vietnam.
 We could ask our manufacturer to send us some of those.
 That allows us to request an arbitrary number, but there are likely also customs headaches in getting a UK-built product from Vietnam to the US.

 And even if we got our Pis, we're still missing other components.
 We'd have to get some of our custom PCBs manufactured from our old PCB vendor in China.
 That should be okay, as they can usually turn around delivery in about a month.
 And the PCBs we need are about $2/unit, so that's not so expensive.

 Cases are the next hardest item.
 Our old case vendor always claimed that their turnaround time was six weeks, but their _actual_ turnaround time was generally about three months.
 So, it's possible that even if we asked for new cases, they wouldn't be ready in time anyway.
 We still have 80 cases sitting at the factory in China that are ready to ship, but I'd asked them to hold off, as it didn't make sense for us to have more cases than we had Raspberry Pis.

+So we probably can't get more cases in a timeline that's useful, so we'd be limited to making 80 more devices, maximum.

+That means the possibilities look like:

 - Best case: There are more manufacturing delays, so making our own devices allows us to sell for 10 more days than we otherwise could have.
 - Worst case: We waste a lot of time and money building devices that the new factory could have made for us.